 |

-Bonnie Beiswenger, after many years as a full-time mother, returned to college and worked as a therapeutic recreation specialist and later a teaching assistant in special education.
+Bonnie Beiswenger worked as a therapeutic recreation specialist and later a teaching assistant in special education.
 In 2019 she moved from New York State to Dennysville.
 At Centre Street, she participates in the Chancel Choir, Women's Ensemble, and Handbell Choir.
-Bonnie volunteers at the East Machias library and the Machias Area Food Pantry, and she enjoys playing piano, hammered dulcimer, and guitar, as well as reading, gardening, and spending time at her cottage in Machiasport.
+Bonnie volunteers at the East Machias library and the Machias Area Food Pantry, and she enjoys playing piano, hammered dulcimer, and guitar.

 |

-Ellen Farnsworth directs the Machias Wild Blueberry Festival, leads Centre Street's trustees, serves on Church Council, and participates in the Chancel Choir and Handbell Choir.
+Ellen Farnsworth directs the Machias Wild Blueberry Festival, serves on Church Council, chairs the trustees, and participates in the Chancel Choir and Handbell Choir.
 A native of New Jersey, Ellen spent childhood summers on Maine's Gardner Lake.
 She moved to Maine in 1976 and joined Centre Street in 1983.
 Ellen works as a Family Visitor for Maine Families, providing support for pregnant and parenting families.
 She and husband Don enjoy spending time with their blended family of seven children and seven grandchildren.

 |

-Joyce Kryszak, a member of Centre Street's Just Action Committee and the Old Time Radio Guild, is a veteran journalist.
-Before moving to Maine, her work as a public radio reporter and producer for NPR affiliate, WBFO, in Buffalo earned her an Edward R. Murrow Regional Award and many Associated Press awards for in-depth reporting on government, social justice, cultural affairs, and the environment.
+Joyce Kryszak, a member of Centre Street's Just Action Committee, is a veteran journalist.
+Before moving to Maine, her work as a public radio reporter and producer for NPR affiliate WBFO in Buffalo earned her an Edward R. Murrow Regional Award and many Associated Press awards for in-depth reporting on government, social justice, cultural affairs, and the environment.
 She also reported for the national desk of NPR, Voice of America, New England News Collaborative, The Environment Report, and others.

 |

-Ed Mosel, a long-time summer resident of Downeast Maine, sings in the Chancel Choir during the summers and regularly participates in worship services via Zoom from his Florida home for the rest of the year.
+Ed Mosel, a long-time summer resident of Downeast Maine, sings in the Chancel Choir during the summers and occasionally participates in worship services via Zoom, along with wife Carol, from their Florida home during the rest of the year.

 |